 Instead, I have found it useful to focus on tiny steps forward.
 When it comes to true, lasting change, what we are looking for is not the miracle of moving mountains; it’s simply to be one percent better, one day at a time.
 It’s something each individual can only do for themselves, pebble by pebble, action by action.
 Over time, these pebbles add up to a new mountain – not one made of problems, but rather of a life freely chosen and diligently and lovingly built over time.

 This is how mountains are moved, and how change is made.
 One pebble at a time.
-It need not feel like an impossible task, but can rather become a journey to be savored.
+It doesn’t need to feel like an impossible task.
+It can become a journey to be savored.